dev-cycles/contextive/docs/adr/0001-general-architecture.md

 ## Decision Outcome

-Chosen option: "Common Language Server" using the "Language Server Protocol", because it is *probably* the option that will allow Contextly to be useful in more IDEs with less effort.
+Chosen option: "Common Language Server" using the "Language Server Protocol", because it is *probably* the option that will allow Contextive to be useful in more IDEs with less effort.

 ### Positive Consequences